Physical Therapy Continuing Education Courses

 - To transfer to the same course scheduled for another date and/or location please contact us as soon as possible.

-This seminar is approved for 16 contact hours and/or meets the requirements of continuing education for Physical Therapists and Physical Therapist Assistants in the following states: AK, AZ, CA, CO, CT, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, MA, MD, ME, MI, MN, MO, MS, MT, NC, ND, NE, NH, NJ, NY, OR, PA, RI, SC, SD, TN, TX, UT, VA, WA, WI, WY
+This seminar is approved for 16 contact hours and/or meets the requirements of continuing education for Physical Therapists and Physical Therapist Assistants in the following states: AK, AL, AZ, CA, CO, CT, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, MA, MD, ME, MI, MN, MO, MS, MT, NC, ND, NE, NH, NJ, NY, OR, PA, RI, SC, SD, TN, TX, UT, VA, VT, WA, WI, WY

 ABOUT THIS SEMINAR